softlang/www/jekyll/index.md

 ---
-layout: home
+layout: softlang-home
 ---

+This is a bulk-content publishing area of the Software Languages Team.

+No directory listing is served here.
+Instead more specific links may be shared.

-Please proceed to <http://www.softlang.org/> for the team's website.
+You may want to proceed to <http://www.softlang.org/> for the team's website.